United States Forces Japan: Crime

 At the beginning of the occupation of Japan in 1945, many U.S. soldiers participated in the Special Comfort Facility Association.
 The Japanese government organised the enslavement of 55,000 women to work providing sexual services to U.S. military personnel before the surrender.
 On discovery of the program, the association was closed by the Supreme Commander for the Allied Powers.

 Between 1972 and 2009, U.S. servicemen committed 5,634 criminal offenses, including 25 murders, 385 burglaries, 25 arsons, 127 rapes, 306 assaults, and 2,827 thefts.
 So called SOFA members constitute around 5.5 percent of Okinawa's population as of 2024.
 SOFA members were suspected of 1.5 percent of total offences.
 Of robbery cases, SOFA members made up 20 percent of the total amount of robbery defendants since 1972.
 Sexual assault cases stood at 9 percent.
 For murder they made up 2 percent.
 SOFA members were therefore underrepresented in murder cases but over-represented in sexual assault and robbery cases.
-According to the U.S.-Japan Status of Forces Agreement (SOFA), which governs how criminal cases are handle, when criminal acts that are committed both off-duty and off-base, are to be prosecuted under the Japanese law.
+According to the U.S.-Japan Status of Forces Agreement (SOFA), which governs how criminal cases are handled, criminal acts that are committed both off-duty and off-base are to be prosecuted under Japanese law.